aschebell/DS4002-Project3/README.md

 # DS4002-Project3

 ## Contents of Repository
-This repository contains the code and documentation for investigating whether it is possible to predict the primary types of different Pokemon based on the hex color code found in their graphic images.
+This repository contains the code and documentation for investigating whether it is possible to predict the primary types of different Pokemon based on the hex color codes found in their graphic images.
 This repository contains a README file, LICENSE file, SCRIPTS folder, DATA folder, and OUTPUT folder.

 ## Section 1: Software and Platform Section
 - Software Used: RStudio (R)